Back to Blog

 Short texts — under 300 words — are unreliable inputs for AI detection.
 Most tools are calibrated on longer documents, and their confidence intervals widen sharply on shorter samples.
 A 150-word cover letter paragraph can return a high AI score purely from insufficient data rather than actual AI authorship.

-What are invisible Unicode watermarks and how do they end up in job applications?
+What are invisible Unicode characters and how do they end up in job applications?

-They are zero-width spaces, zero-width joiners, and ASCII control characters that AI models can embed in generated text at the character level.
+They are zero-width spaces, zero-width joiners, and ASCII control characters that can appear in AI-assisted text — typically introduced by copy-and-paste from chat interfaces or by encoding quirks rather than by any proven deliberate "watermark."
 They are invisible in any standard editor.
-When a candidate copies AI output into a cover letter or application form, these characters travel with the text and can be detected by systems that inspect the raw character stream rather than the rendered output.
+When a candidate copies AI output into a cover letter or application form, these characters can travel with the text and show up to systems that inspect the raw character stream.
+That is a formatting and privacy detail; it is not a reliable indicator of who or what wrote the passage.

 Does removing invisible characters from AI text count as deception?